heitzmann/gdstk/docs/gettingstarted.rst

    rect = gdstk.rectangle((0, 0), (2, 1))
    cell.add(rect)

-   # Save the library in a file called "first.gds".
+   # Save the library in a GDSII or OASIS file.
    lib.write_gds("first.gds")
+   lib.write_oas("first.oas")

    # Optionally, save an image of the cell as SVG.
    cell.write_svg("first.svg")